scottcgi/MojoJson/README.md

 The current implementations as follow:

 * For C#.
-  The core parsing code only 400 lines, and implementation only use the core .NET lib.
-Currently, and just has one file that can be easily integrated into any C# project.
+The core parsing code only 400 lines, and the implementation only use the core .NET lib, and just has one file that can be easily integrated into any C# project.

 ## License